MineRobber9000/ChooseScript/SPEC.md

 The `testequals` and `check` commands test a variable value.
-If that test succeeds (i.e; the variable is equal to the given value, or the boolean variable is true), the comparison flag MUST be set to true.
-If the test fails (i.e; the variable is *not* equal to the given value, the boolean variable is false, or the variable is undefined), the comparison flag MUST be set to false.
+If that test succeeds (i.e; the variable is equal to the given value, or the boolean variable is true), the comparison flag MUST be set.
+If the test fails (i.e; the variable is *not* equal to the given value, the boolean variable is false, or the variable is undefined), the comparison flag MUST be cleared.

-If the comparison flag is true, then `beq` will branch, and `bne` will allow execution to fall through to the next command.
-If the comparison flag is false, the opposite occurs.
+If the comparison flag is set, then `beq` will branch, and `bne` will allow execution to fall through to the next command.
+If the comparison flag is clear, the opposite occurs.

 The comparison flag MUST start as false.